VernonCo/ps_utils/README.md

 - Returns json or table html for ajax requests  ie returnType=json or returnType=table
 - can use a plugin to update your ERP order status
 - has forms for manual use
-- can import username/passwd from previous database
+- can import username/passwd service authentications from previous database

 ## clone repository
 `git clone https://github.com/VernonCo/ps_utils.git`